CENTER FOR DOCUMENTARY EXPRESSION AND ART

 2005-2012

-In 2005, CDA hosted “Exodus,” an exhibit of 300 black-and-white photographs by Sebastiao Salgado.
-This exhibit dramatized the journeys of economic and political refugees in the final decade of the twentieth century.
-“Exodus” drew more than 14,000 people from throughout Utah during its 10-week stay.
-Accompanying events included a lecture series, a Human Rights Fair, readings and art classes for children.
-The CDA co-hosted the exhibit with the fledgling Leonardo, the Salt Lake Film Center and the University of Utah College of the Humanities.
+In 2005, CDA hosted “Exodus,” an exhibit of 300 black-and-white photos by legendary documentary photographer Sebastiao Salgado.
+The internationally-traveling exhibit was presented at the downtown SLC library to introduce the forthcoming Leonardo and the CDA Human Rights Gallery.
+“Exodus” presented the journeys of African, European, and Asian political and economic refugees in the final decade of the 20th century.
+During its 10-week stay, “Exodus” drew more than 14,000 people.
+Accompanying the exhibit were a lecture series, a Human Rights Fair, readings and art classes for children.
+Exhibit co-sponsors included the Salt Lake Film Center, SLC Government, and the University of Utah College of the Humanities.
 Click for more.

-In 2005, CDA also began working on a documentary project called “From Many Shores.”
-The project aims to use the lens of immigrant, migrant and now, refugee histories to illuminate the multifaceted history of Salt Lake City’s west side.
-As a part of this project, in 2006-2007, CDA sponsored an exhibit that introduced the theme, “Peace,” photographs by David Baddley.
-The display offered a meditation on the “International Peace Gardens” that are located on Salt Lake City’s west side.
-The exhibit was shown at the Salt Lake Art Center from December 21, 2006 to January 27, 2007.
-A limited edition exhibit catalog also was prepared.
+In 2005, CDA also started work on “From Many Shores,” a project that used immigrant, migrant and refugee oral histories to illuminate the history of SLC’s West Side.
+As a part of the project, CDA introduced “Peace,” an exhibit of photos by Westminster Professor David Baddley.
+The display highlighted the “International Peace Gardens,” located on SLC’s west side.
+“Peace” was displayed at the Salt Lake Art Center from Dec.
+21, 2006-Jan.
+27, 2007.
+An exhibit catalog also was prepared.

 Current